Navio (rapper): Career beginnings

-While growing up, Navio listened to a lot of music including his elder brother's huge collection of rap music from artists such as Run–D.M.C., MC Hammer, Vanilla Ice, and the Beastie boys and would try to mimic them.
-When he was about 10 years old, his mother heard him rapping in the living room, and came over and asked whether it was Vanilla Ice rapping.
+While growing up, Navio listened to a lot of music including his elder brother's huge collection of rap music from artists such as Run–D.M.C., MC Hammer, Vanilla Ice, and the Beastie Boys, and would try to mimic them.
+When he was about 10 years old, his mother heard him rapping in the living room, and asked whether it was Vanilla Ice rapping.
 She was so excited that she took him to Baava studio, owned by Hope Mukasa, to record a song.

-Klear kut
+Klear Kut

-Aged 16, Navio formed the hip hop group, Klear Kut with his four closest friends: Tom "Tha Mith" Mayanja, Jonathan "J-Baller" Leslie, Abba "Langman" Lang, and Habib Abdul Hussein aka Papito.
-The group's debut album, "Mind, Body and Soul" (2000), was a huge success and generated the several hit singles including "All I Wanna Know" (with Juliana), "Remember", and "Let's Get It on".
+Aged 16, Navio formed the hip hop group Klear Kut with his four closest friends: Tom "Tha Mith" Mayanja, Jonathan "J-Baller" Leslie, Abba "Langman" Lang, and Habib Abdul Hussein aka Papito.
+The group's debut album, Mind, Body and Soul (2000), was a huge success and generated several hit singles including "All I Wanna Know" (with Juliana), "Remember", and "Let's Get It on".

-The group helped stir the popularity of the hip hop genre in Uganda.
+The group helped popularize hip hop music in Uganda.

-In 2002, Klear Kut became the first group to receive a Kora award nomination where they were nominated for "Most Promising Newcomer" and 'Revelation of the Year".
+In 2002, Klear Kut became the first group to receive a Kora Award nomination; they were nominated for "Most Promising Newcomer" and "Revelation of the Year".

 The following year, the group released K2, their second album.
 Although it was not as big as its predecessor, it produced the major hits "Mon Coeur 'Murder of Crows'", featuring Rania, and the fan favorite remix "Superstar" featuring Bebe Cool.

-They later received the PAM Award for Best Hip hop Group in 2004.
+They received the PAM Award for Best Hip hop Group in 2004.